Dynamical system: Real dynamical system

-A real dynamical system, real-time dynamical system, continuous time dynamical system, or flow is a tuple (T, M, Φ) with T an open interval in the real numbers R, M a manifold locally diffeomorphic to a Banach space, and Φ a continuous function.
-If Φ is continuously differentiable we say the system is a differentiable dynamical system.
-If the manifold M is locally diffeomorphic to R^{n}, the dynamical system is finite-dimensional; if not, the dynamical system is infinite-dimensional.
-This does not assume a symplectic structure.
-When T is taken to be the reals, the dynamical system is called global or a flow; and if T is restricted to the non-negative reals, then the dynamical system is a semi-flow.
+A real dynamical system, real-time dynamical system, continuous time dynamical system, or flow is a tuple (T, M, Φ) with T an open interval in the real numbers R, M a manifold typically but not necessarily locally homeomorphic to a Banach space, and Φ a continuous function.

+Being locally homeomorphic to a Banach space allows to use theorems of existence and uniqueness of solutions for differential equations, and linear operators, and this makes it analogous the classical definition based on a system of differential equations.